Menopause is a natural stage in a woman's life, bringing changes that can influence sleep quality and psychological well-being.

 "37% of French people are dissatisfied with the quality of their sleep"

 The consequences of sleep disorders go beyond simple fatigue.
-A study reveals that 37% of French people are dissatisfied with the quality of their sleep , with a majority of women concerned (44%).
-Source: Institut du Sommeil
+A study reveals that 37% of French people are dissatisfied with the quality of their sleep , with a majority of women affected (44%).
+Source: Sleep Institute

 This dissatisfaction can lead to: